 Firefighters are not only first responders but also work to promote public safety and health.
 Potentially, firefighters could require CPR multiple times per month or week as part of their demanding roles.
-Therefore, if working towards a career in firefighting, proactively consider taking on CPR certification in advance to demonstrate your commitment and foresight in caution to potential future employers.
+Therefore, if working towards a career in firefighting, proactively finding the right CPR course and get trained in advance to demonstrate your commitment and foresight in caution to potential future employers.

 Athletic trainers, personal trainers, coaches, and fitness professionals benefit from a CPR and First Aid training course.
 By pushing your clients physically on things like stamina and endurance, and other physical activities, there is always a risk that this course could prove very useful.